fanXbox/Jet-Impulse-NDS-Translation/README.md

 The name Jet Impulse is a trademark of Nintendo.

 Progress:
-* Updating menus...
+* Updating menus
-* Updating manual...
+* Updating manual
-* Updating options...
+* Updating options
 * Updating the descriptions (planes, weapons, nations, factions and characters)...
+* Updating the nametag
 * added translation of game icon title

 **You can fix some translations but considering the limit of characters !**